erdosn/dsc-2-13-08-using-an-orm-lab-online-ds-ft-100118/README.md

 You will be able to:

 * Identify the steps needed to use SQLAlchemy with a database
+    * Build the database using declarative_base class - Britta
+    * Define features such as id, name, etc, create a primary key and any other relationships - Brian/Britta
+    * Connect to the database with the engine - Britta
+    * Build it - Rafael
+    * Add in rows by using session_maker - Rafael
+    * add_all(), .new (gives us status update), .commit() commits the changes

 * Understand and explain the concept of an Object Relational Mapper
+    * define overlapping classes (relational)
+    * we like ORMs so we can use OOP instead of SQL queries
+    * security purposes

 * Execute CRUD operations on a database using SQLAlchemy
+    * CRUD (Create, Read, Update and Delete) - Emily

 ## Getting Started